 JPG to PNG Conversion Explained

-Converting .JPG to .PNG changes an image from a lossy compression format to a lossless compression format.
-People convert jpg to png to stop further quality degradation during editing or to prepare the file for transparency.
+Converting .JPG to .PNG changes a lossy photographic image format into a lossless raster image format.
+Users convert jpg to png to prevent further quality degradation during editing or to add a transparent background to an existing image.

 Typical Tasks and Users